 These laws were drafted with access in mind, but have been implemented with too many restrictive limitations.
-Major market innovations like blockchain and the coins from those networks have filled the gap through cryptocurrencies.
+Major market innovations like blockchain and cryptocurrencies have filled the resulting gaps.

 Venture Investing for All

 Non-accredited offerings must adhere to SEC legislation including Regulation D which restricts private securities deals.
 Below are the different options founders can chose from in structuring their offering: